BuilderIO/nextjs-elasticpath/README.md

 You should already have a [Elasticpath](https://www.elasticpath.com/) account and store created before starting as well.

 **Introduction**

-This starter kit is everything you need to get your own self hosted Next.js project powered by Builder.io for content and Elasticpath as an e-commerce back office.

 After following this guide you will have